Geographic Distribution and Habitat

-At just before sunset, he emerges and begins his nightly routine: quadrupedally walking and rapidly climbing up and down tree trunks and through the canopy in search of food, avoiding descending to the forest floor whenever possible.
+At just before sunset, he emerges and begins his nightly routine: quadrupedally walking (on all fours) and rapidly climbing up and down tree trunks and through the canopy in search of food, avoiding descending to the forest floor whenever possible.
 Notably, the aye-aye’s strong arms and sturdy opposable big toe allow him to climb headfirst down tree trunks.
 While many other lemurs and closely related lorises use a vertical “clinging and leaping” style of locomotion, the aye-aye does not.

 Despite his reputation for being a loner, the aye-aye is not entirely anti-social: researchers have documented pairs of aye-ayes foraging together, as well as establishing nests near to one another.